 Aluminium Busbar current carrying capacity:

 The aluminium bus bar widely used and most popular than copper busbar.
-The aluminium bus bar is cheaper than copper busbar, but the resistivity of the aluminum busbar is high as compare with copper busbar, also aluminum has less current carrying capacity as compared with copper.
-But performance/cost is high in aluminum bus bars.
-Take the same busbar of 100mm wide and 10 thick, the current carrying capacity of the aluminum busbar is 800 Amps.
-We should take a multiple factor as 0.8.
+The aluminium bus bar is cheaper than copper busbar, but the resistivity of the aluminium busbar is high as compared with copper busbar.

-In very rare application, the iron busbar used.
+In very rare applications, the iron busbar used.
 Generally, these busbar used in trolleys, tractions, unloader etc. the I2R loss of the iron busbar is high as the resistance of the iron high.
-Iron bus bar is cheap as compare with aluminium and copper.
+The iron bus bar is cheap as compared with aluminium and copper.
 These bus bars will get corrode easily.
 These are not suitable for high moisture are.
-Consider same bus bar..

 Galvanized steel busbar: